Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-Prior work by Mentch and Zhou~\cite{mentch2019quantifying} studies how tuning the \(m\) (\(\mathtt{max\_features}\)) hyperparameter, the number of features considered at each split, regularizes Random Forests by changing the probability that any given feature is selected.
-Their approach relies on discrete steps (since \(m\) must be an integer), which partitions the feature-selection probabilities into a finite set.
-In contrast, our method of adding constant-value (zero-variance) features changes the total feature count continuously, producing a near-continuum of feature-selection probabilities.
-The theorem below formalizes how introducing \(n_{\mathrm{ZV}}\) constant features can approximate any target probability in a broad interval, thereby ``filling in the gaps'' left by the discrete \(m\) adjustments alone.
+Prior work by \citep{mentch2019quantifying} shows that tuning the $m$ ($\mathtt{max\_features}$) hyperparameter, the number of features considered at each split, regularizes Random Forests by altering the chance that a feature is selected.
+Because $m$ is an integer, their scheme moves in discrete steps and yields a finite set of selection probabilities.
+Our approach adds constant-value features, which changes the total feature count and yields a near continuum of expected feature-selection probabilities.
+The theorem below formalizes that introducing $n_{\mathrm{ZV}}$ constant features can approximate any target probability in a broad interval by randomized interpolation between adjacent choices of $n_{\mathrm{ZV}}$, thereby ``filling in the gaps'' left by discrete $m$ adjustments.

-\begin{theorem}[Continuous Approximation via Constant-Feature Dilution] Let \(n\) denote the number of truly informative features, and fix an integer \(m\) such that \(1 \le m \le n\).
-Let \(n_{\mathrm{ZV}}\) be the number of constant (zero-variance) features added.
+\begin{theorem}[Continuous Approximation via Zero-Variance Dilution] Let $n$ denote the number of truly informative features, and fix an integer $m$ such that $1 \le m \le n$.
+Let $n_{\mathrm{ZV}}$ be the number of constant (zero-variance) features added.
 In the absence of constant features, the effective probability of selecting an informative feature at a split is

-If we add \(n_{\mathrm{ZV}}\ge 0\) constant (zero-variance) features, then the total number of features is \(n + n_{\mathrm{ZV}}\), and the effective selection probability of an informative feature becomes
+If we add $n_{\mathrm{ZV}}\ge 0$ constant (zero-variance) features, then the total number of features is $n + n_{\mathrm{ZV}}$, and the effective selection probability of an informative feature becomes